openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-connection.md

 public func getAppNet(): NetHandle
 ```

-**Function:** Binds an app to a specified network.
-After binding, the app can only access external networks through the specified network.
+**Function:** Binds the App to a specified network.
+After binding, the App can only access external networks through the specified network.

 **System Capability:** SystemCapability.Communication.NetManager.Core